Language background and task type modulate givenness effects in the processing of English ditransitive constructions

-The effects of verb type and discourse status on relative clause extraposition in English
+A verb appeared that usually doesn’t: Effects of predicate type and prior mention on the acceptability of relative clause extraposition in English

 In English, subject-modifying relative clauses are typically adjacent to their antecedent, as in (1).
 However, another word order in which the relative clause is extraposed to the end of the sentence is also possible, as in (2).